mchellmer/ChillSaxTools/data/files/panels/06_seeking.md

 # 1972 needs your help!
 ## Are you a musician who can offer advice?
 **1972 is not a trained musician**, they are very much winging all of this with less than 5 years of self-training.
-If you can offer any advice Seven would be extremely grateful.
+If you can **offer any advice** Seven would be extremely grateful.
+I would happily trade tech skills help for art skills help.

 ## Are you an artist?
 Do you make art matching the aesthetic of this stream? **1972 is looking for an artist** to make bespoke versions of everything you see.
 Panels, backgrounds, obs overlays, custom animations, everything!